TUMFARSynchrony/zmq-example/README.md

 # ZeroMQ by Jonas Goos
 Because OpenFace is a C++ library and we use Python as a backend we need to find a way to communicate between them.
 There is a library called ZeroMQ which can do that.
 It also supports a bunch of other languages.

-An example where a python server sends images to OpenFace and OpenFace sends back the extracted action units can be found here: https://github.com/BorderBoy/zmq-example/.
+The original example where a python server sends images to OpenFace and OpenFace sends back the extracted action units can be found here: https://github.com/BorderBoy/zmq-example/.

 To build it you first need to make sure you can build OpenFace.
 Then you need to install cppzmq.
 Follow the instructions here: https://github.com/zeromq/cppzmq#build-instructions
 Then follow the instructions in this readme.